andykhv/andykhv.github.io/blog/content/tech/understanding-dns.md

 ---

 # Understanding DNS
-This article is definitely not an authoratiative source of the **Domain Name System (DNS)**, but rather a summary of what I've learned when implementing my very own [DNS recursive resolver](https://github.com/andykhv/recursive_resolver).
+This article is rather a summary of what I've learned when implementing my very own [DNS recursive resolver](https://github.com/andykhv/recursive_resolver).
+Albeit implementation is quite rudimentary and lacks many of the features described in RFC1035[^2]

 From a bird's eye view, DNS manages namespaces with a hierarchical structure.
-These namespaces are provided throughout a distributed system architecture.[^1] There's not one single server that owns all records of every known domain name out there.
-Instead there are numerous name servers that hold their authoritative information.
-I hope that from reading this article, we'll understand a bit about host address resolution from DNS.
+These namespaces are provided throughout a distributed system architecture.[^1] There's not one single server that owns all records of every known domain and sub-domain out there.
+Instead there are numerous name servers that hold their individual authoritative information.
+I hope that from reading this article, we'll understand a bit more about DNS and its host address resolution.

 ### UDP

-DNS interfaces through the User Datagram Protocal (UDP).
-UDP is a rather minimal transport protocol that operates in layer 4 of the [OSI Model](https://en.wikipedia.org/wiki/OSI_model).
-DNS doesn't seem to have a need for application layer protocols like HTTP.
-This would really just increase overhead of parsing DNS messages.
+DNS interfaces through the User Datagram Protocal (UDP).[^1] UDP is a rather minimal transport protocol that operates in layer 4 of the [OSI Model](https://en.wikipedia.org/wiki/OSI_model).
 With UDP, DNS servers send/receive DNS messages without the need of establishing connections among one another.

 There are some caveats with UDP though.
 Its non-need of a connection doesn't guarantee a strict order of packets received or delivery of the DNS message at the very least.
-Despite these implications, DNS messages are independent from one another.
-In other words, each DNS message is an encapsulation of the query and response.
+Despite these implications, DNS messages are independent from one another, so order isn't needed at all.
+Each DNS message is an encapsulation of a query and response.
 UDP is rather a good choice then.
-The lack of order in UDP doesn't affect the functionality and requirements of DNS.
+The lack of order in UDP doesn't necessarily affect the functionality of DNS address resolution.
+Well, there is one caveat; DNS messages over UDP were originally limited to 512mb.
+There are some RFCs that explain solutions to resolve this issue.
+Such as DNS over TLS[^] and EDNS[^3], but we're focused mainly on **RFC1034**[^1] and **RFC1035**[^2] here.

-Another caveat is the packet size limit of 512MB.[^5] So, does this mean DNS packets are limited to 512MB?
-Even with truncation, there will be scenarios where a DNS packet's size is greather than 512MB.
-If this scenario occurs, DNS servers establish a TCP connection instead.
-The connection is established after a three-way handshake.
-TCP guarantees a reliable connection between client and server, in which packets are transmitted in an ordered stream.
-With this transport protocol, a DNS response can be sent through multiple packets through an ordered stream to the requesting client.

 ## Digging through DNS